-You may be required to deposit the income taxes you withheld and both the employer and employee social security taxes and Medicare taxes.
+You may have to deposit the federal income taxes you withheld and both the employer and employee social security taxes and Medicare taxes.
 If your total taxes after adjustment for advance EIC (line 10) are:

 - Less than \$2,500 for the quarter.
-You are not required to make a deposit, and you may pay the taxes in full with a timely filed return.
+You do not have to make a deposit, and you may pay the taxes in full with a timely filed return.
 However, if you are unsure that your taxes will be less than \$2,500 for the quarter, deposit your taxes using the appropriate rules (above) to avoid failure to deposit penalties. - \$2,500 or more for the quarter.
-You must deposit your taxes by using the Electronic Federal Tax Payment System (EFTPS) or by depositing them at a financial institution that is authorized to accept federal tax deposits (that is, authorized depository) with Form 8109, Federal Tax Deposit deposit (FTD) coupons.
-Some taxpayers are required to use EFTPS to deposit their taxes.
+You must deposit your taxes by using the Electronic Federal Tax Payment System (EFTPS) or by depositing them at a financial institution that is authorized to accept federal tax deposits (that is, authorized depository) with Form 8109, Federal Tax Deposit Coupon.
 See section 11 of Pub.
-15 (Circular E) for details.
+15 (Circular E) for more information.